 Prerequisites and bridge curricula for master’s programs

 While an ideal preparation for the bioinformatics master’s programs would include substantial work in molecular biology, computer science, mathematics and statistics, the program has been designed to provide “bridge curricula” to accommodate academically strong students with majors in any one of these disciplines.
-These students would develop with the assistance of their adviser a “bridge curriculum” of largely undergraduate courses to meet the prerequisites for the program and prepare them for graduate-level work that emphasizes their chosen track but includes course work in the other two tracks.
+These students would develop with the assistance of their adviser a “bridge curriculum” of largely undergraduate courses to meet the prerequisites for the program and prepare them for graduate-level work.

 Program prerequisites are listed below.
 In general, students will not need to address the set corresponding to their undergraduate major, but will usually need to address the other two sets.
 It is expected that all bridge course work will be completed during the first year.